 Stanford, Quentin H., ed.
 2009.
 Canadian Oxford World Atlas, 6th ed.
 Don Mills, ON: Oxford University Press.

-Norton, William.
-2013.
-Human Geography, 8th ed.
+Norton, William, with Michael Mercer.
+2016.
+Human Geography, 9th ed.
 Don Mills, ON: Oxford University Press.

 All other materials are available online.